mikke89/RmlUiDoc/pages/cpp_manual/interfaces.md

 virtual double GetElapsedTime() = 0;
 ```

-Provide function definitions for the other virtual functions if required:
+Provide function definitions for the other virtual functions if required, the most common ones being:

 ```cpp
 // Translate the input string into the translated string.